bowren/mdbasic/README.md

 75 PRINT INSTR(2,"TEST THIS INSTR","IS") :REM INDEX OF "IS" START AT IDX 2
-80 LINE INPUT A$          :REM TAKE INPUT FROM KEYBOARD TILL ENTER KEY PRESSED 81 LINE INPUT#1,A$        :REM READ LINE FROM FILE 1 TERMINATED BY CR 85 SCROLL 0,0 TO 39,24    :REM SCROLL WHOLE SCREEN UP, NO WRAPPING (DEFAULTS) 90 DESIGN NEW             :REM COPIES CHARACTER SET FOR DESIGN MODE 91 DESIGN ON              :REM SWITCH TO REDEFINED CHAR MODE ON 92 DESIGN 1,0, 0,0,0,8,8,0,0,0 :REM CHR A NOW LOOKS LIKE A DOT
+80 LINE INPUT A$          :REM TAKE INPUT FROM KEYBOARD TILL ENTER KEY PRESSED 81 LINE INPUT#1,A$        :REM READ LINE FROM FILE 1 TERMINATED BY CR 85 SCROLL 0,0 TO 39,24    :REM SCROLL WHOLE SCREEN UP 1 CHAR, NO WRAPPING (DEFAULTS) 90 DESIGN NEW             :REM COPIES CHARACTER SET FOR DESIGN MODE 91 DESIGN ON              :REM SWITCH TO REDEFINED CHAR MODE ON 92 DESIGN 1,0, 0,0,0,8,8,0,0,0 :REM CHR A NOW LOOKS LIKE A DOT